Junhanliu-dev/utu-coding-challenge/README.md

 ## Others
 ### Once the project has started on the local machine, the exposed API end points can be seen through the https://localhost:5001/swagger/index.html
-### The Caching strategy is explained on the Caching strategy.docx under the root folder.